analemasolar/tfgan/README.md

 # TFGan
-This repository shows the three jupyter notebooks that have been used to train the neural networks exposed in the TFG of Manuel Nevado Fabián.
+This repository shows the three Jupyter notebooks that have been used to train the neural networks exposed by Claudio Navar.

 ## Content of the Notebooks
    ### CycleGanMem